 The clinic is set up to help you.

-I will link you with a dietician (Anna Pallot), a physical trainer (Victoria Kelly) a psychotherapist (Philip Blake) and provide a support service whilst on treatment - something that a remote website/medical service cannot do effectively.
+I will link you with a dietician (Laura Foster), a physical/personal trainer (Victoria Kelly) a psychotherapist (Philip Blake) and provide a support service whilst on treatment - something that a remote website/medical service cannot do effectively.

 I have witnessed first hand how society treats individuals with raised BMI and the subsequent effects on people psychologically and for that I can also link you in with a psychotherapist.